Notice to NARA Researchers and FOIA Requesters

 Have President or Mrs. Obama written any books?

 Mrs. Obama wrote her first book while she was serving as First Lady.
 American Grown: The Story of the White House Kitchen Garden and Gardens Across America was published in 2012.
+She followed-up with Becoming, a memoir, in 2019.

 When can I visit the Obama Presidential Center?